-At December 31, 2015, we had approximately \$2.7 million in negative working capital, which represents a decrease of approximately \$1.7 million from \$1 million in negative working capital at December 31, 2014.
-The significant decrease in our working capital, results primarily from funding of Paragon operations and the net loss, before non-controlling interest, of \$3.4 million for 2015.
-As noted in Note 19 to the consolidated financial statements, subsequent to year end we were notified by a significant customer that effective April 1, 2016 we would no longer be providing routine maintenance services but still would be eligible to bid on other industrial cleaning services.
-The estimated reduction of revenue from this customer is estimated to be between \$2.5 and \$3 million annually.
-In 2015, we raised \$1,250,000 in convertible debt financing, of which approximately \$430,500 was used to acquire certain assets that include a facility, equipment and technology.
-The Company is in the process of opening an additional rail car cleaning facility in the Midwest (Illinois) to offset some of the lost service revenue previously derived from the refinery sector.
-The facility is expected to be fully operational by May 1, 2016.
-For the period January 1, 2016 to March 31, 2016, the Company received equity financing in the amount of \$325,000 through the sale of common stock.
+At December 31, 2016, we had approximately \$4.0 million in negative working capital, which represents a decrease of approximately \$1.3 million from \$2.7 million in negative working capital at December 31, 2015.
+The significant decrease in our working capital, results primarily from the net loss, before non-controlling interest, of \$4.6 million for 2016.
+We were notified by a significant customer that effective April 1, 2016 we would no longer be providing routine maintenance services but still would be eligible to bid on other industrial cleaning services.
+The reduction of revenue from this customer during the year ended December 31, 2016 was approximately \$2.5 million.
+During the year ended December 31, 2016, the Company opened additional rail car cleaning facilities in the Midwest (Illinois) and on the East Coast (Maryland) to offset some of the lost service revenue previously derived from the refinery sector.

 In May 2013, REGS filed an Offer in Compromise with the IRS.
 REGS received a letter from the IRS, dated March 27, 2014, rejecting its Offer in Compromise and in accordance with the rejection letter REGS has submitted a written appeal.
 As a result of the IRS rejection of the Offer in Compromise, the Installment Plan, mentioned in Part 1, Item 1, was terminated.
 In June 2014, REGS received notices of intent to levy property or rights to property from the IRS for the amounts owed for the past due payroll taxes, penalty and interest.
 The appeal submitted by REGS was denied by the IRS, however, the IRS has not taken any current action.
-As of December 31, 2015 the outstanding balance due to the IRS was \$970,500 and REGS continues to be represented by tax counsel specializing in federal tax matters.
+As of December 31, 2016 the outstanding balance due to the IRS was \$993,300 and REGS continues to be represented by tax counsel specializing in federal tax matters.

-As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has accumulated a deficit of approximately \$15.4 million as of December 31, 2015, and \$12.5 million as of December 31, 2014.
-For the years ended December 31, 2015, and 2014, we incurred net losses of approximately \$3.4 million and \$726,000, respectively.
+As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has accumulated a deficit of approximately \$19.2 million as of December 31, 2016, and \$15.4 million as of December 31, 2015.
+For the years ended December 31, 2016, and 2015, we incurred net losses of approximately \$4.6 million and \$3.4 million, respectively.

-Realization of a major portion of our assets as of December 31, 2015, is dependent upon our continued operations.
+Realization of a major portion of our assets as of December 31, 2016, is dependent upon our continued operations.
 The Company is dependent on generating additional revenue or obtaining adequate capital to fund operating losses until it becomes profitable.
 In addition, we have undertaken a number of specific steps to continue to operate as a going concern.
 We continue to focus on developing organic growth in our operating companies and improving gross and net margins through increased attention to pricing, aggressive cost management and overhead reductions.
 Critical to achieving profitability will be our ability to license and or sell, permit and operate though our joint ventures and licensees our CoronaLuxTM waste destruction units.
 We have increased our business development efforts to address opportunities identified in expanding markets attributable to increased interest in energy conservation and emission control regulations.
 In addition, the Company is evaluating various forms of financing which may be available to it.
 There can be no assurance that the Company will secure additional financing for working capital, increase revenues and achieve the desired result of net income and positive cash flow from operations in future years.
 These financial statements do not give any effect to any adjustments that would be necessary should the Company be unable to report on a going concern basis.